kolyasapphire/abox/README.md

 ### Pre-Built Binaries

 1. Grab the latest binary for your platform from [GitHub Releases](https://github.com/kolyasapphire/abox/releases).
-2. Give it execute permissions:
+2. Give it executable permissions:

 ```bash
 chmod +x abox
 ```

-3. Move it to a directory in your PATH:
+3. Move it to a directory in your `PATH` (`sudo` will request your password):

 ```bash
 sudo mv abox /usr/local/bin/abox
 ```

-If your OS doesn't want to execute the binary, allow it in settings.
+If your OS doesn't want to execute the binary, allow this in settings.

-If you have any doubts, check the [GitHub Workflow](https://github.com/kolyasapphire/abox/blob/main/.github/workflows/publish.yml) for building the binaries.
+If you have any security doubts, check the [GitHub Workflow](https://github.com/kolyasapphire/abox/blob/main/.github/workflows/publish.yml) for building the binaries.

 ### From Source